python/typeshed/CONTRIBUTING.md

 NOTE: there are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new contributors.

+### Stub versioning

+There are separate directories for `stdlib` and `third_party` stubs.
+Within those, there are separate directories for different versions of Python the stubs target.
+If the given library works on both Python 2 and Python 3, prefer to put your stubs in an `2and3` directory, unless the types are so different that the stubs become unreadable that way.

+You can use checks like `if sys.version_info >= (3, 4):` to denote new
+functionality introduced in a given Python version or solve type differences.
+When doing so, only use one-tuples or two-tuples.
+This is
+because:

+* mypy doesn't support more fine-grained version checks; and more importantly

+* the micro versions of a Python release will change over time in your checking environment and the checker should return consistent results regardless of the micro version used.

+Because of this, if a given functionality was introduced in, say, Python 3.4.4, your check:

+* should be expressed as `if sys.version_info >= (3, 4):`
+* should NOT be expressed as `if sys.version_info >= (3, 4, 4):`
+* should NOT be expressed as `if sys.version_info >= (3, 5):`

+This makes the type checker assume the functionality was also available in 3.4.0 - 3.4.3, which while *technically* incorrect is relatively harmless.
+This is a strictly better compromise than using the latter two forms, which would generate false positive errors for correct use under Python 3.4.4.

+Note: in its current implementation, typeshed cannot contain stubs for multiple versions of the same third-party library.
+Prefer to generate stubs for the latest version released on PyPI at the time of your stubbing.

 ### What to do when a project's documentation and implementation disagree